BeipDev/BeipMU/Documentation/CommandLine.md

 When you are connected to a server from the world list but did not connect a character yet, this will send the character's connect string and BeipMU will show you as connected to that character.
 At this point it will be as though you connected through that character initially, as all of that characters triggers/macros/etc will apply.
 This is a separate command because it was frequently the case where someone would /connect to a world, do a WHO to see if their friends were there, and if they were, then do a /char to connect and say hi.
 Rather than connecting as their char and disconnecting afterwards.

-## /unchar
-Usage:

-    /unchar

-Examples:

-    /char Alpha
-    /unchar

-Useful when you are connected to a character but you'd like BeipMU to think you're not connected to a character.
-For example if your password was wrong, or if the server lets you switch characters without reconnecting.
-As BeipMU has no way of knowing what character you really are, this gives you more manual control.

 ## /chars
 Usage: